Hibiscus Blue Bird

 About Plant Base Picture Libraries

-Some people are are a little confused when they see references to "Picture Libraries" and especially when they find that there are three of them.
-In fact, most users don't need to bother about them while using the default installation settings.
-However for those users with more demanding needs for organising plant pictures, the availability of alternative library files offers considerable flexibility.
+Some people are are a little confused when they see references to our "Picture Libraries" and especially when they find that there are three of them!

 Implementation